-Use a TOP Olympic sponsorship to grow a well-known Chinese brand outside of China.
+Utilize a TOP Olympic sponsorship to help a well-known Chinese brand go global

-As a former global brand manager at IBM, Lea-Ann was brought on board as an outsourced marketing project manager to develop and coordinate all Olympic Torch Relay communications and outreach programs outside of China.
+As a professional marketer and a former global brand manager at IBM, I was brought on board to develop and coordinate all Olympic Torch Relay communications and outreach programs outside of the domestic (China) torch relay.

-Working with the China team, Olympic officials, athletes, consultants and vendors – Lea-Ann coordinated the go-to-market strategy in 20+ countries, obtained buy-in from cross-functional corporate teams and Geo leads, and activated a global effort.
+THE APPROACH: Working with the China team, Olympic officials, athletes, consultants and vendors, I coordinated the go-to-market strategy in 20+ countries, obtained buy-in from cross-functional corporate teams and Geo leads, and activated a global effort.

 - Adhered to official approvals process for Olympic-themed communications and materials